markNZed/processism-react-three/storyboard.md

 ### 3.4.2.
 Animation
 Particles flow from a point above the plane, forming 8 new entities, each composed of between 5 and 20 particles.
 Each group of particles forms a single entity of a different color, representing distinct new entities.
 These new entities then combine with the original blue entity, resulting in a larger, more complex entity that encompasses all particles.
 ### 3.4.3.
 Narration
-In the process of accumulation, new levels of abstraction can arise.
-Here, we start with individual particles flowing from above, each forming into distinct entities.
-These new entities, each with their unique color, represent groups that have emerged through the accumulation of smaller parts.
+As we accumulate entities, new levels of abstraction naturally emerge.
+Here, we start with individual particles flowing from above.
+Each group of particles forms a distinct entity, represented by its unique color.
+These new entities, composed of smaller parts, now take on their own identity, distinct from the individual particles.

-As these entities come together, they form a larger and more complex entity, symbolizing how smaller groups can merge into a new, cohesive system.
-This could be likened to people forming families, which also form a tribe.

-Notice that the final entity is not merely a sum of its parts but represents a new level of abstraction.
-This larger entity has its own identity and properties, distinct from those of the individual particles or smaller groups that formed it.
-This process highlights the concept of emergence, where new properties and levels of reality come into being through the relationships and interactions between simpler entities.
+As these new entities come together with the original blue entity, they form an even larger, integrated entity.
+This illustrates how, through accumulation and integration, new abstractions arise—higher-level entities formed by combining smaller ones, but also by creating new boundaries and relations between them.

+t each stage, new properties emerge as a result of new relationships and boundaries forming between entities, not just from the sum of their parts.
+For example, when individual cells come together to form tissues, the tissue exhibits properties that none of the cells could produce in isolation.
+This is an example of strong emergence: these emergent properties are fundamentally different from what existed at lower levels, representing a novel reality shaped by the way entities are organized and relate to each other.

+In this sense, these emergent properties are more than just the sum of the parts—they are a product of how the entities are organized and how their relations form new structures.
+These properties cannot be reduced to the underlying processes or explained purely by them, even though they arise from the system’s internal dynamics.
+The new properties represent something novel, brought into being by the way entities relate and interact within the system.

 ## 3.5.
 Scene: Fundamental Level
 ### 3.5.1.
 Objective